-US Official: Russia knew Syrian chemical attack was coming
+U.S. official: Russia knew Syrian chemical attack was coming

 U.S. officials previously have said Russians routinely work with Syrians at the Shayrat air base where the attack is supposed to have originated.
 U.S. officials say the chemical weapons were stored there and that those elements add to the conclusion that Russia was complicit in the attack.

-Last Thursday 59 Tomahawk missiles were fired on the government-controlled base in the United States’ first direct military action against Assad’s forces.
+Last Thursday 59 Tomahawk missiles were fired on the government-controlled base in the United States’ first direct military action against Assad’s forces..

-The U.S. has been focusing its military action in Syria on defeating the Islamic State group.

-On Monday, Col. John J. Thomas, a U.S. military spokesman, said the U.S. has taken extra defensive precautions in Syria in case of possible retaliation against American forces for the cruise missile attack.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.